Wrigley Field: Features

-Wrigley Field follows the jewel box ballpark design that was popular in the early part of the 20th century.
+Wrigley Field follows the jewel-box ballpark design that was popular in the early part of the 20th century.
 The two recessed wall areas, or "wells", located both in left and right field, give those areas more length than if the wall were to follow the contour from center field.
-It is also in those wells, when cross winds are blowing, that balls have a habit of bouncing in all directions.
-In addition, there is a long chain-link fence strip running the entire length of the outfield wall, the base of which is about two feet down from the top of the wall and the top of which projects out at an angle, primarily used to keep fans from falling out of the bleacher area and onto the field of play, which is about seven to ten feet below the top of the wall.
+It is also in those wells, when cross-winds are blowing, that balls have a habit of bouncing in all directions.
+In addition, there is a long chain-link fence strip running the entire length of the outfield wall, the base of which is about two feet down from the top of the wall and the top of which projects out at an angle, primarily used to keep fans from interfering with balls in play and protecting the ivy, along with preventing falls.
 Called "the Basket" by players and fans alike, the rules of the field state that any ball landing within the basket is ruled a home run, making the distance to hit a home run in Wrigley Field actually shorter than the location of the outfield wall.
+The basket was installed by the team one month into the 1970 season in order to inhibit field rushes and injuries, where spectators in the bleachers would jump off the wall and onto the field after a win, a new tradition the Cubs wished to curb after several rush attempts during the previous season, and after the 1970 home opener.